Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 Numerical solutions for the ground state of Eq.~(\ref{GP}) (at a range of $\Delta$ values for the bubble trap potential, Eq.~(\ref{V_bubble})) were found using an imaginary-time algorithm~\cite{Chiofalo_2000} and taking the experimentally-relevant value of dimensionless interaction strength, $8\pi N a_s/s_l=7000$.

-We now calculate and compare the kinetic energy, $\int d^3 x \psi_c^*( - \frac{\hbar^2}{2m} \nabla^2 ) \psi_c$, trap potential energy, $\int d^3 x V |\psi_c|^2$, and interaction energy, $\int d^3 x \frac{g}{2} |\psi_c|^4$, at zero-temperature using the numerically-solved (GP), noninteracting (NI), and strongly-interacting (TF) condensate wavefunctions.
-Fig.~\ref{energy_fraction} shows the energy fractions as $\Delta$ is increased (expanding the system from a filled-sphere to a thin-shell) at $T=0$, with fixed particle number, using the three condensate wavefunctions.
+We now calculate and compare the kinetic energy, $\int d^3 x \psi^*( - \frac{\hbar^2}{2m} \nabla^2 ) \psi$, trap potential energy, $\int d^3 x V |\psi|^2$, and interaction energy, $\int d^3 x \frac{g}{2} |\psi|^4$, at zero-temperature using the numerically-solved GP ($\psi\to\psi_c$), NI ($\psi\to\psi_\text{NI}$), and TF ($\psi\to\psi_\text{TF}$) forms of the condensate wavefunctions.
+Consistent with the TF approximation, we treat the kinetic energy of $\psi_\text{TF}$ as negligibly small in comparison to the energy stored in interactions.
+In the case of the NI condensate wavefunction, its smooth spatial profile allows one to insert it into each energy functional (including the interaction energy).
+However, in order for the NI approximation to be self-consistent, the interaction energy associated with $\psi_\text{NI}$ must be small compared to kinetic and potential energy contributions.
+Fig.~\ref{condensate_wavefn_comparison}a shows the energy fractions as $\Delta$ is increased (expanding the system from a filled-sphere to a thin-shell) at $T=0$, with fixed particle number, using the three wavefunctions.

 From the numerically-solved GP results, one can see clearly that the energy stored in interactions is the dominant contribution for small $\Delta$ (filled spheres), but becomes the least significant contribution for large $\Delta$ (thin shells).
 For parameter regimes in which the interaction energy fraction is sufficiently suppressed, one expects the NI case to give a reasonable description of the system.